VadimNastoyashchy/real-test-js/README.md

 yarn add real-test-js --dev
 ```

-## Write test:
+## Write your first test:

-Use the test function to write test cases and the describe function to group them.
+Use the `test` function to write test cases and the `describe` function to group them.

 More example:

 https://github.com/VadimNastoyashchy/real-test-js-boilerplate-project

-Let's start with test.js test file creation.
+Let's start by creating the `test.js` test file.

 ### `Example↓`